dladams/vdcoldbox/README.md

 ### CRP bottom run periods

 Data was taken with CRP4 qnd CRP5 in 2023.
-One such run o 20616.
+One such run is 20616.

 ### More to come...